tardate/LittleArduinoProjects/README.md

-# 459 Little Electronics and Arduino Projects
+# 460 Little Electronics and Arduino Projects

-> Latest addition:sparkles: [TwinTeeOscillator](./Electronics101/OpAmp/TwinTeeOscillator) - a twin-tee sine wave oscillator using an TL072 Op-Amp, running in the audio spectrum.
+> Latest addition:sparkles: [CANary](./Electronics101/AudioEffects/CANary) - playing with a popular 74HC14 bird chirp effect by Wilf Rigter and making a CANary sculpture.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),